 The botox was administered as a post-operative procedure to help normalize how my mouth moves.
-Well, it worked much too well, and when first administered, the right side of my lips could not open more than a smidgeon.
+Well, it worked much too well; when it was first administered, the right side of my lips could not open more than a smidgeon.
 Something that was intended to help, did just the opposite!

 Getting the botox was not a necessity.
 It was prompted by nothing more than vanity, and it turned out to be a self-inflicted embarrassment.
 Not my first self-inflicted problem, to be sure.
 Come to think of it, that’s what the requested Health Hacks are all about:

 To keep us from unintentionally setting our bodies up for sickness.